MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 The individuals in each group are *assigned* a treatment.
 When individuals are randomly assigned to a group, the experiment is called a **randomized experiment**.
 For example, each heart attack patient in the drug trial could be randomly assigned,  perhaps by flipping a coin, into one of two groups: the first group receives a **placebo** (fake treatment) and the second group receives the drug.
-See the case study in Section \@ref(basic-stents-strokes) for another example of an experiment, though that study did not employ a placebo.
+Note that the case study in Section \@ref(basic-stents-strokes) did not use a placebo.